SonyaMoisset/Team-Treehouse_Training/README.md

 - What's New in Python 3.6? => VIEWED | 19/04/2017
 - Practice Basic Variables, Input & Output in JavaScript => VIEWED | 24/04/2017
 - Practice Column Selection and Aliasing with SQL => VIEWED | 27/04/2017
-- Create a Media Player with MediaElement.js => VIEWED | 02/05/2017
 - Getting Started with Firebase => VIEWED | 02/05/2017
 - Create a Jekyll Site on GitHub => VIEWED | 03/05/2017
 - CSS Masks => VIEWED | 03/05/2017